AutoDDL: Automatic Distributed Deep Learning with Near-Optimal Bandwidth Cost: The AutoDDL Strategy Search

 \subsection{OneFlow's native support for SBP}

-SBP is an abstraction OneFlow provides for describing distributed tensors.
-An n-dimensional tensor can be a partial sum, replicated (broadcasted), and split along all n dimensions on different devices (see Figure \ref{fig:sbp_basic}).
+OneFlow provides an abstraction called SBP that describes the states of distributed tensors.
+With SBP, an n-dimensional tensor can be Split, Broadcasted, or Partial-sum along all n dimensions on different devices (see Figure \ref{fig:sbp_basic}).

-Compared to the famous GShard~\cite{gshard} API, Oneflow's Broadcast State corresponds to the Replicate state in GShard, and Oneflow's Split States generalize the Split and Shard states in GShard.
-The SBP abstraction has one more Partial Sum state \textit{P}, which is the key to a more extensive search space with potentially better parallel strategies.
+When compared to the GShard~\cite{gshard} abstractions, OneFlow's Broadcast state corresponds to the Replicate state in GShard.
+Additionally, OneFlow's Split states generalize the Split and Shard states in GShard.
+Notably, the SBP abstraction in OneFlow includes one more state, Partial-sum (\textit{P}), which extends the search space and potentially enables better parallelization strategies.

-The OneFlow deep learning framework natively provides distributed tensor initialization and tensor redistribution.
-With 24 devices in total, Listing~\ref{code_init} shows the code for initializing a 6*4 tensor, whose first and second dimensions are split on three and two devices, respectively.
-The whole 6*4 tensor is then replicated on the remaining four devices.
-Listing~\ref{code_boxing} is an actual code example for tensor redistribution, and the code is used for one of our CNN training strategies.
-If we have a heterogeneous network like the multi-node-multi-GPU setting, the GPUs on the same compute node can be identified as we provide a list of device/GPU IDs to OneFlow.
+The OneFlow framework offers built-in support for distributed tensor initialization and redistribution.
+With a total of 24 devices available, Listing~\ref{code_init} presents the code for initializing a 2D tensor.
+The 24 devices are arranged in a 3D mesh topology, e.g., $2 \times 3 \times 4$.
+The two dimensions of the 2D tensor are split across the first two dimensions of the 3D mesh topology.
+The entire 2D tensor is then broadcasted across the third dimension of the 3D mesh topology.

+Listing~\ref{code_boxing} presents a code example demonstrating tensor redistribution for tensor x.
+Initially, total 32 devices are arranged in a 2D mesh topology ($4 \times 8 $).
+Tensor x is in the state of partial-sum along one dimension of the 2D mesh (i.e., 4 devices), with the dimension 1 of tensor x being split across the other dimension of the 2D mesh (i.e., 8 devices).
+Following the redistribution process (reduce-scatter in the forward path), the dimension 1 of tensor x is now split across all 32 devices.

-One advantage of AutoDDL is that it can directly use OneFlow's distributed initialization and redistribution codes, similar to Listing~\ref{code_init} and Listing~\ref{code_boxing}.
-Any distributed strategy selected by AutoDDL can be easily implemented with the OneFlow API.
-Programmers no longer need to place and communicate distributed tensors manually.
+AutoDDL is able to directly utilize OneFlow's built-in APIs for distributed tensor initialization and tensor redistribution (similar to Listing~\ref{code_init} and Listing~\ref{code_boxing}).
+Any parallelization strategy selected by AutoDDL can be easily implemented using the OneFlow APIs.
+This approach removes the need of explicitly handling the tensor placement and the communication for distributed tensors, significantly alleviating the burden on programmers.